aviculturist/cnry/README.md

 6. Open [http://localhost:3000](http://localhost:3000) with your browser to load the app.
 Click on `Connect Stacks Wallet` and make sure you are connected to `Localnet`, then publish your first Cnry.
 Open the [Chrome DevTools](https://developer.chrome.com/docs/devtools/) to view the console and network queries.

-As your transaction moves from submitted to pending and finally succeeds, you can track its progress via the notifications or using the activity drawer (the bell icon).
+As your transaction moves from submitted to pending and finally succeeds, you can track its progress via the notifications or using the activity drawer (the bell icon in the header).

 ## Testing